THEME: FOOD & DRUG SAFETY IN A CHANGING, CONNECTED WORLD

 - Advances in microbial and chemical testing of food and pharmaceutical products

-- Managing food safety and achieving regulatory compliance in Africa’s food, agro and pharmaceutical industries
+- Managing food and drug afety and achieving regulatory compliance in Africa’s food, agro and pharmaceutical industries

-- Food safety communication and involvement of the stakeholders
+- Food and drug safety communication and involvement of the stakeholders

 - Testing and consultancy companies engaged in the food, agriculture and pharmaceutical supply chain

-- Latest food safety and public health issues and concerns in Africa and the World
+- Latest food and drug afety and public health issues and concerns in Africa and the World

 - Post-harvest, processing and packaging technologies and how they impact food safety